 Map for your French Riviera road trip

 Below you can find a customized map that includes all the locations you’re going to visit on this French Riviera road trip itinerary.
-I marked the different parts of the road trip with different colors so you can easily see which places you’re going to visit on each day.
+I marked the different parts of the road trip with different colors so you can easily see which places you’re going to visit each day.

 If you open up this post on your phone and you click on the bracket in the upper right corner of the map, it will automatically save this map to your Google Maps app so you can always have it with you.
 Super convenient, right?